gboehl/dynare/doc/manual/source/the-model-file.rst

         The name of the file containing the data.
 See :opt:`datafile <datafile = FILENAME>` for the meaning and syntax.

-    *Common options for SMM and GMM*
+    *Options common for SMM and GMM*

     .. option:: order = INTEGER

         Order of perturbation approximation.
 For GMM only orders 1|2|3 are supported.
-For SMM you can choose an arbitrary order.
-Note that the order set in other functions does not overwrite the default.
+For SMM, you can choose an arbitrary order.
+Note that the order set in other functions will not overwrite the default.
         Default: ``1``.

     .. option:: pruning